0xpolarzero/0xpolarzero/README.md

 I've graduated with a Master's Degree in Music Production, and I wrote a research paper on the applications of immersive audio in new technologies related to virtual worlds, such as the "metaverse".

+I have expertise working with Chainlink-related solutions (data feeds, VRF, Functions, Automations), and I'm an advocate for truly secure and trust-minimized processes in smart contracts and DApps.

 You can reach me on [Twitter](https://twitter.com/0xpolarzero).
 Feel free to ask about anything.

 <!--